-Our summer reading program had more children involved in 2013 than previous years, with more attending the activities and reading more minutes.
-We broke our own record of reading minutes by 167,900 more minutes this year.
-Total minutes read were 873,900.
+Our summer reading program had more children involved in 2014 than previous years, with more attending the activities.
+Total minutes read were 792,575.
 Our "store" that allows children to read minutes and be awarded "book bucks" that they can spend, continues to be very popular.
 We reach out to the community, getting businesses, organizations and individuals to donate to the program through cash, store items, or sponsoring a program.
-We offered a puppeteer, a concert and a cheerleading clinic as special programs in June and July and hosted a myriad of speakers that both informed and entertained children during our daily programs.
+We offered four special programs in June and July and hosted a myriad of speakers that both informed and entertained children during our daily programs.
 Through the Yankton County Extension Program, we offered a babysitting clinic for teens.
-This was well attended also.
+Police Chief Brian Paulsen facilitated a Forensic Science workshop for teens.
+Both of these events were well attended.